Rows of solar panels, with wind turbines in the background

 Career development activity

 You'll set up and run a new engineering business as part of your second year study on this course.
-Do well on this module, and you'll be eligible to apply for a grant from the SENE start-up fund, a pot set up by our School of Energy and Electronic Engineering, and run a business that provides both income and credits toward your degree.
+Do well on this module, and you'll be eligible to apply for a grant from the SENE start-up fund, a pot set up by our School of Electrical and Mechanical Engineering, and run a business that provides both income and credits toward your degree.

 You'll also have access to extracurricular activities, run by the school and by your fellow students, in which you might work on a nationwide drone competition, the Engineers Without Borders Design Challenge, or the Formula Student racing car competition.
 Our Badges framework gives you a way to demonstrate professional recognition of what you've achieved in and outside your study.